 We are going to do our bit so that this delicacy, the authentic fried milk recipe , does not disappear!
-I really wanted to bring a homemade dessert, one of those that are very popular and curiously, it is being lost in many homes where there is no grandmother nearby.
-So today I bring you one of the most popular desserts in our country, especially typical of Easter (in fact, it also takes the name of Easter milk, Lenten milk or basca milk ).
+I really wanted to bring a homemade dessert, one of those who like it a lot and curiously it is being lost in many homes where there is no grandmother nearby.
+So today I bring you one of the most popular desserts in our country, especially typical of Easter (in fact, it also takes the name of Easter milk, Lenten milk or Basque milk ).

-My wish is that this recipe returns to be among the recipes of our generation, because something as rich and a traditional recipe as this one cannot be lost.
+My wish is that this recipe will once again be among the recipes of our generation, because something as delicious and a traditional recipe as this one cannot be missed.

 If you are considering how to make fried milk (and you should, believe me!), you have to know that it is a healthy dish and one of its many attractions is its low caloric intake for its "sweet" status.
-It has an aromatized flavor and a creamy and melting texture in the mouth , although it maintains consistency to pick it up with the fingers.
+It has a flavored flavor and a creamy texture that melts in the mouth , although maintaining consistency to be picked up with your fingers.
 For its presentation, we simply sprinkle it with sugar and cinnamon powder.
 For the most daring, it can be flamed with a good liquor, which gives it a very special touch.

 Ingredients